-Scottish Charity Regulator classes to be excluded, or types of investment product excluded?
-8 Performance assessment How are we going to judge whether or not our investments are performing well for us?
-How will the charity assess investment performance, including the use of benchmarks ?
-What benchmarks do you want to set?
-9 Access How quickly does the charity need to be able to access cash, if it is making a withdrawal?
+Section in investment policy statement Questions to prompt discussion Content to cover in investment policy statement 11.
+Access How quickly does the charity need to be able to access cash, if it is making a withdrawal?
 Would you face any difficulties if some of your investments were locked away for a longer period, or you had to pay a penalty for early access?
 Set out your access requirements.
-This is sometimes called 'liquidity'.
+This is sometimes called 'liquidity' .
 Many investments can't be accessed on the same day, and it might take several days for them to be sold to make cash available.
-10 Currency Are all of our operations UK- based?
+12. Currency Are all of our operations UK-based?
 Do we operate overseas?
 Set out any foreign currency requirements.
 This is particularly relevant for charities with overseas operations.

-11 Reporting requirements What kind of channels of communication do we want with our investment manager/other adviser (if you have one)?
+Section in investment policy statement Questions to prompt discussion Content to cover in investment policy statement 13.
+Reporting requirements What kind of channels of communication do we want with our investment manager/ other adviser (if you have one)?
 How often do we want to meet them/receive reports?
-How often do you want to receive reports with valuations and commentary?
-Do you need online access to valuations?
-How often do you expect your investment manager/other adviser (if you have one) to attend meetings with the charity?
-If you have buildings, how often do you receive a survey report?
-If you have cash, how often do you receive statements and how are these accessed?
-12 Review process What is our process for updating and keeping the Set out how your investment policy statement will be kept under review, to ensure it
+How will we have visibility over the value of our various assets and how this changes over time?
+Set out how often you want to receive reports with valuations and commentary.
+Set out any online access requirements.
+State how frequently any key committee/board meetings take place where you expect your investment manager/ other adviser to attend.
+If you have a building, state any policy relating to valuations or updates on the building's condition.
+If you have cash, mention how often you receive statements and how these are accessed.
+14. Review process What is our process for updating and keeping the investment policy statement under review?
+Set out how your investment policy statement will be kept under review, to ensure it continues to reflect the purposes, strategy and objectives of the charity, which may evolve over time.
+Mention if there a Finance or Investment Committee which more regularly considers the investment policy statement, and how often is it seen, discussed and approved by all charity trustees.

-Scottish Charly Regulator

-investment policy statement continues to reflect the

-under review? purposes, strategy and

-objectives of the charity, which

-may evolve over time.
-Is there a

-Finance or Investment

-Committee which more regularly

-considers the investment policy

-statement, and how often is it

-seen, discussed and approved

-by all charity trustees?

-Sign-off A note of the date when the

-investment policy statement was

-approved by the charity trustees

-plus dates of any reviews and
+Section in investment policy statement Questions to prompt discussion Content to cover in investment policy statement 15.
+Sign-off A note of the date when the investment policy statement was approved by the charity trustees plus dates of any reviews and amendments.

-amendments.

-Sign-off under review?